Sergidev/ClashOfRealms/README.md

 - **302.6.3.** A card that is Removed from Game is not considered to be in play.
 It cannot be targeted, does not have active effects, and does not count as being in any zone for the purpose of game rules.
 - **302.6.4.** Removal from the game is always paired with a return condition defined by the effect that caused the removal (e.g. "until this unit leaves the Battlefield").
 When the return condition is met, the card returns to its **default zone**:
   - Commanders → Commander Zone (fully reset, see rule 203.7)
-  - Base Relics → Base Zone (unequipped, in normal Base state)
+  - Base Artifacts → Base Zone (unequipped, in normal Base state)
-  - Equipped Relics → Base Zone (no longer attached; returns as an unequipped Base Relic)
+  - Equipped Artifacts → Base Zone (no longer attached; returns as an unequipped Base Artifact)
   - Battalions → Graveyard (unless the returning effect specifies otherwise)
   - Locations → their Location Zone (face-up, with Integrity reset to the value it had when removed)
   - All other cards → the zone they occupied before being removed, unless the effect specifies otherwise.
-- **302.6.5.** If an Equipped Relic is Removed from Game, it loses its attachment.
-When it returns, it returns to the Base Zone as an unequipped Relic.
+- **302.6.5.** If an Equipped Artifact is Removed from Game, it loses its attachment.
+When it returns, it returns to the Base Zone as an unequipped Artifact.
 The unit it was attached to is unaffected.
 - **302.6.6.** "Remove from Game" is not the same as "destroy."
 An Unperishable card may be Removed from Game.

 ---